electron/electron/docs/api/webview-tag.md

 <webview src="https://www.github.com/" plugins></webview>
 ```

-A `Boolean`.
+A `boolean`.
 When this attribute is present the guest page in `webview` will be able to use
 browser plugins.
 Plugins are disabled by default.

 ### `preload`